-266. The First Conference on the Humanitarian Impact of Nuclear Weapons took place in Oslo, on 4-5 March 2013, having counted on the participation of delegations representing 127 States, United Nations agencies, the International Committee of the Red Cross (ICRC), the Red Cross and the Red Crescent movement, international organizations, and civil society entities.
-It should not pass unnoticed that only two of the NWS,

-India and Pakistan, were present at this Conference (and only India made a statement)323.
+262. The First Conference on the Humanitarian Impact of Nuclear Weapons took place in Oslo, Norway, on 4-5 March 2013, having counted on the participation of delegations representing 127 States, United Nations agencies, the ICRC, the Red Cross and the Red Crescent movement, international organizations, and civil society entities.
+It should not pass unnoticed that only two of the NWS, India and Pakistan, were present at this Conference (and only India made a statement)311.
 On the other hand, neither the Marshall Islands, nor the permanent members of the UN Security Council, attended it.